FelixSoderstrom/Ducky/README.md

+# DEV BRANCH
+This branch is for development.
+When changes work on this branch I will merge with main.

 # Project overview

 This project aims to create a local app that listens to changes in a codebase and automatically sends changes to a RAG system.